kovidgoyal/kitty/docs/glossary.rst

    Controls where kitty stores cache files.
 Defaults to :file:`~/.cache/kitty` or :file:`~/Library/Caches/kitty` on macOS.

+.. envvar:: KITTY_RUNTIME_DIRECTORY

+   Controls where kitty stores runtime files like sockets.
+Defaults to the :code:`XDG_RUNTIME_DIR` environment variable if that is defined otherwise the run directory inside the kitty cache directory is used.

 .. envvar:: VISUAL

    The terminal editor (such as ``vi`` or ``nano``) kitty uses, when, for